 If you do not want to breed your female, it is also the time you need to watch her carefully and keep her away from the male dogs in the neighborhood.
 She will not be bleeding anymore but will still be able to conceive puppies.

-To avoid all of these symptoms, you should have your dog spayed.
+To avoid all of these symptoms and the hassles associated with a dog that comes into heat, you should have your dog spayed.
 There is a lot of controversy as to when it should be done, but if you cannot watch your dog and protect her during the first heat cycle you should have her spayed while still young.

 What If I Do Not Spay My Dog?

 There are a lot of reasons people choose to keep their female dogs intact.
 If you are going to show your dog or compete in some agility competitions, having your dog spayed will keep her from being able to participate.